 If you owe a mortgage on the timeshare, your chances of selling are very low.

 Walking Away From Your Timeshare Maintenance Fees

 If you’ve tried to sell with no success or owe a mortgage, you might wonder if walking away from your timeshare maintenance fees is the only option left.
 Before ignoring that maintenance fee bill, know that there will be consequences if you choose to not to pay it.
 Some of these consequences include:

 Just like any other bill, if you choose not to pay it your credit may be negatively affected.
 A low credit score can make it more difficult for you to obtain a loan to purchase a home or car in the foreseeable future.
 Even if you are able to obtain a loan with a low credit score, you will likely have a higher interest rate.
 A higher interest rate means you’ll be paying significantly more for whatever new home or car you choose to purchase.

 If you’re at a point in your life where you do not plan to make any large purchases in the foreseeable future, a low credit score may not be important to you.
-If you don’t care about your credit score for whatever reason, walking away from your timeshare maintenance fees may make more sense to you, although we still don’t necessarily recommend it.
+There are other consequences though.

 You Will No Longer Be Able to Use Your Timeshare

 This may be a given, but if you stop paying your timeshare maintenance fees your resort will no longer allow you to use your timeshare.
 You won’t be able to exchange it with RCI or II either.

 Similar to any other bill, if you stop paying your timeshare maintenance fees there’s a very good chance your resort will make every attempt it can to collect from you.
 Your maintenance fees are an interest free loan for your resort.
 They will want their money.